manojkarthick/git-trend/README.md

 **Developers** - The tool will print details of the trending developer such as their username, name, their trending repository.

 ### Installation
 This tool has been built with python3.
-Python3.x is a must for to install the utility.
+You need to install Python3.x for this utility.
 Install this tool from PyPI (The Python Package Index) using pip
 ```shell
 # If Python 3.x is not your primary version of python, then use